Lerone Murphy: Ultimate Fighting Championship

-Murphy made his UFC debut against Zubaira Tukhugov on September 7, 2019 at UFC 242.
-The back-and-forth fight ended in a split draw with one judge assigning each fighter a 29-28 win and the third seeing it as a 28-28 draw.
+Murphy made his UFC debut against Zubaira Tukhugov on 7 September 2019 at UFC 242.
+The back-and-forth fight ended in a split draw with one judge assigning each fighter a 29–28 win and the third seeing it as a 28–28 draw.

-Murphy faced Ricardo Ramos on July 16, 2020 at UFC on ESPN: Kattar vs. Ige.
+Murphy faced Ricardo Ramos on 16 July 2020 at UFC on ESPN 13.
 He won the fight via technical knockout in round one, earning himself a Performance of the Night bonus.

 After his second fight in the promotion, Murphy renewed his contract with the UFC.

-Murphy faced Douglas Silva de Andrade on January 20, 2021 at UFC on ESPN 20.
+Murphy faced Douglas Silva de Andrade on 20 January 2021 at UFC on ESPN 20.
 He won the bout via unanimous decision.

-Murphy was scheduled to face Charles Jourdain on September 4, 2021 at UFC Fight Night 191.
+Murphy was scheduled to face Charles Jourdain on 4 September 2021 at UFC Fight Night 191.
 However, Murphy was pulled from the event due to visa issues, and he was replaced by Julian Erosa.

-Replacing an injured Tristan Connelly, Murphy stepped in on short notice against Makwan Amirkhani at UFC 267 on October 30, 2021.
+Replacing an injured Tristan Connelly, Murphy stepped in on short notice against Makwan Amirkhani at UFC 267 on 30 October 2021.
 Murphy won the bout via knockout early in the second round.

-Murphy was scheduled to face Nate Landwehr on March 26, 2022 at UFC on ESPN: Blaydes vs. Daukaus.
+Murphy was scheduled to face Nate Landwehr on 26 March 2022 at UFC on ESPN 33.
 However, Murphy withdrew from the bout for undisclosed reasons and was replaced by David Onama.

-Murphy was scheduled to face Nathaniel Wood on March 18, 2023 at UFC 286.
+Murphy was scheduled to face Nathaniel Wood on 18 March 2023 at UFC 286.
 However, Wood was forced to withdraw from the event due to leg injury and was replaced by UFC newcomer Gabriel Santos.
 Murphy won the fight via split decision.